Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 );
 ```

 It is clear that the chain of nested `Match(...)` calls above is not particularly readable.
-Ideally, instead of dealing with an optional value on every step of the way, it would be much better if we could focus on only the transformations to the actual value, while propagating all errors implicitly.
+Instead of dealing with an optional value on every step of the way, it would be more preferable if we could focus on only the transformations to the actual value, while propagating all the _none_ states implicitly.

 There are a few different ways to achieve this, but as already mentioned before, this is an ideal use case for LINQ.
 Just like `Task<T>` in the earlier example, `Option<T>` represents a type with chainable semantics, meaning that it's a perfect candidate for a custom `SelectMany(...)` implementation: